flatpak/xdg-desktop-portal/doc/convenience-libraries.rst

 * `portal <https://github.com/rymdport/portal>`_: a **Go** module that provides native APIs for interacting with portals from idiomatic Go code.
   It aims to be both toolkit agnostic and easy to use.
+* `Stargate <https://github.com/zugaldia/stargate>`_: a **Kotlin** JVM library that provides idiomatic Kotlin access to all XDG portals.
+It is compatible with all desktop environments, and a GTK4 example application built with Java-GI is included.
 * `xdg_desktop_portal <https://pub.dev/packages/xdg_desktop_portal>`_: a native
   **Dart** package to interact with portals in **Dart** and **Flutter**.